Ibtesam-Mahmood/Rime-SDK/README.md

 :exclamation: Can only be called when `RimeBloc().state` is `RimeLiveState`

 #### Delete Event <a name="7.4.5"></a>
-Calls the `RimeAPI.deleteChannel` to update the authenticated user's channel memebership settings to reflect the message being deleted at the last message `Timetoken`.
+Calls the `RimeAPI.deleteChannel` to update the authenticated user's channel membership settings to reflect the message being deleted at the last message `Timetoken`.
 This updates a cached `RimeChannel` within the current `RimeLiveState` with the updated memeebrship properties.
 ```dart
 //Example
 RimeBloc().add(DeleteEvent('ChannelId'));